 Frequently Asked Questions

-concerning all kind of spatial data analysis and software
+concerning all kind of questions we encountered with regard to spatial data analysis and software

 Frequent Questions about Earth Observation Application:

 Below we try to add some FAQ concerning Earth Observation but of course they cannot cover a full course or even a full M.Sc. program.
 However, we try to add all crucial information.